History of the NTG

 Work During the Early Years.
 Since 2014, the NTG has organized a number of workshops and webinars on the topic of dementia and intellectual disabilities.
 NTG members are also involved in special presentations at the annual meetings of various national associations and organizations, including the 2013 AAIC in Boston.
 The NTG offered advice to the CARF organization, a certification body for programs serving people with developmental disabilities.
 Consequently, the CARF produced a set of standards, “Older Adults and Older Adults/Dementia Care Specific Population Designations” that went into effect in July 2014.
 The standards were designed to assess individually tailored services that support adaptive aging and compensate for aging-related decline, such as seen in adults with intellectual disability and dementia.

 Conferences.
 The NTG, in conjunction with the American Academy of Developmental Medicine and Dentistry, held a series of annual one-day track days on dementia-related issues and intellectual disability.
 The first conference was held in Princeton, New Jersey, in June 2014; a second in Los Angeles, California, in July 2015; a third in Chicago, Illinois in July 2016; a fourth in Houston, Texas, in June 2017, a fifth in Seattle, Washington, in 2018, and a sixth in Rochester, New York in June 2019.
 The 2020 conference scheduled to be held in Pittsburgh, Pennsylvania, was cancelled due to the COVID-19 pandemic.
-The NTG is planning for a meeting in the fall of 2021 and details will be provided once plans are formed.
+The NTG is planning for a virtual meeting in the winter of 2021 and details will be provided once plans are formed.
 See Conferences.